ybgskr12/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.